orschiro/Orschiro/README.md

 * TOC
 {:toc}

+# Essential Linux software I cannot work without

+- Flameshot for screenshot annotation
+- Rofi to launch apps and switch windows
+- Xfce as my desktop environment
+- Telegram Desktop for its tray icon to stay up to date with new messages
+- Chrome browser (yes...)
+- Crontab as my hourly live saver

 # Chrome dark mode

 Hands down the best extension I have come across to darken any website without excessive memory or CPU use.
 It's called [Dark Reader Dark](https://chrome.google.com/webstore/detail/dark-reader-dark/kbbbldgkhcpkmmjbjelmkjkchibeklng).
 Totally recommendable!